mc51/Clipster-Server/README.md

 Easy, secure, open source.
 Supports Android, Linux, MacOS and Windows.

 You can run the server on your own machine.
+Here is the [Desktop-Client](https://github.com/mc51/Clipster-Desktop).

-It is based on [cloud-clipboard](https://github.com/krsoninikhil/cloud-clipboard) and runs as a [Django](https://www.djangoproject.com/) App.
-To serve the app, the light weight [Gunicorn](https://gunicorn.org/) WSGI HTTP server is used.
+Clipster-Server is based on [cloud-clipboard](https://github.com/krsoninikhil/cloud-clipboard) and runs as a [Django](https://www.djangoproject.com/) App.
+To serve the app the light weight [Gunicorn](https://gunicorn.org/) WSGI HTTP server is used.

 ## Automatic Setup